Wittlich Synagogue

-The Wittlich Synagogue was a synagogue built in 1909– in Wittlich, Germany.
-The restored building still stands and is located on Himmeroder Straße 44.
+The Wittlich Synagogue (Wittlich Synagoge) is a former Jewish congregation and synagogue, located on Himmeroder Straße 44, in Wittlich, in the state of Rhineland-Palatinate, Germany.
+Designed by Johannes Vieknen in the Art Nouveau style and completed in 1910, the synagogue was the main place of worship for the city's Ashkenazi Jewish community until 1938.

+The former synagogue building has been repurposed as a cultural center since 1979.
+The building functions as a cultural and conference center with a permanent exhibition on Jewish life in Wittlich.

 History

 The Jewish community in Wittlich had previously used a smaller synagogue at Himmeroder Straße 8 that fell into disrepair.
 Subsequently, the current synagogue was erected on the same street according to the designs of architect Johannes Vieknen.
 The synagogue was consecrated in November 1910 by chief rabbi Jakob Baßfreund of Trier.

 Under Nazi rule

 During Kristallnacht in November 1938, the interior of the synagogue was destroyed by the Sturmabteilung and others.
 The city of Wittlich bought the building the following year and used it as a prisoner of war camp throughout World War II.
 Around 250 Jews were forced out of Wittlich, with the last deportation taking place in 1942.
 Ultimately, a third of the Jewish community of Wittlich was murdered in Nazi concentration camps.
 None of the survivors returned to Wittlich after the war, rendering the synagogue without a congregation.